-Even now that the dust surrounding it settled down a bit and Initial Coin Offering (ICO) funding has become a part of our everyday lexicon, digital crowdfunding is still something that scares most businesses away –especially those with particular niches that have nothing to do with the exciting world of cryptocurrencies and blockchain.
+Even now that the dust surrounding it settled down a bit and Initial Coin Offering (ICO) funding has become a part of our everyday lexicon, digital crowdfunding is still something that scares most businesses away –especially those with particular niches that have nothing to do with the exciting world of cryptocurrency exchanges and blockchain.

 This sparks a fairly justified question: Why?
 ICOs have proven their worth on a plethora of occasions, and there seems to be a general consensus that initial coin offerings carry about the same level of investment risk as venture capital.
 Investors constantly keep an eye out to watch the ICO space closely for the next big opportunity that comes closest to the most successful ICOs.

 So, why is there so much skepticism?
 Why are businesses so reluctant to dive into ICO waters, despite the long list of benefits they offer, like being able to build up an audience before launching a product or receiving precious user directions while creating it?

-We will discuss if the current reputation surrounding initial coin offerings is well warranted, and if businesses reluctant to invest or launch an ICO should reconsider their points of view.
+We will discuss if the current reputation surrounding initial coin offerings is well warranted and if businesses reluctant to invest or launch an ICO should reconsider their points of view.
 Furthermore, we'll try to answer a fairly convoluted question: Are we currently at the end of fundraising via ICOs, or is this just the beginning of a healthy market?

 FAQs on ICOs